TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

    ...
    parser.add_option("-n", "--noisy", ...)

-(This is particularly true if you've defined your own OptionParser subclass with some standard options.)
+(This is particularly true if you've defined your own OptionParser subkundi with some standard options.)

 Every time you add an option, :mod:`optparse` checks for conflicts with existing